-The following sections describe how to configure security for your Web service:
+The chapter describes how to configure security for your WebLogic Web service.

 - Section 1.1, "Overview of Web Services Security" - Section 1.2, "What Type of Security Should You Configure?"

 1.1 Overview of Web Services Security

 To secure your WebLogic Web service, you configure one or more of three different types of security.